 - Depreciation value

 A key part of asset tagging is ensuring the right tags are chosen to collect data regarding a business’s physical assets.
-Keeping in mind that each tag is different and can collect different types of data.
+Keep in mind that each tag is different and can collect different types of data.
 Tagging mission-critical assets ensure important factors such as:

 - Theft prevention